apache/mesos/docs/docker-volume.md

 4. The isolator invokes [dvdcli](https://github.com/emccode/dvdcli) to mount the corresponding external volume to a mount point on the host.

-5. The agent launches the container and bind mount the volume into the container.
+5. The agent launches the container and bind-mounts the volume into the container.

-6. The bind mounted volume inside the container will be unmounted from the container automatically when the container finishes as the container is in its own mount namespace.
+6. The bind-mounted volume inside the container will be unmounted from the container automatically when the container finishes, as the container is in its own mount namespace.

 7. The agent invokes isolator cleanup which invokes